quochungto/SIIM-COVID19-Detection/README.md

 ### 1.5.
 Pseudo labels

 **Datasets**: Public test set + BIMCV + RICORD
 - For BIMCV, the dataset contains a lot of images which are taken for the left/right side of human body.
-In order to reduce noise, my teammate @joven1997 and I manually removed them from the dataset.
-And since both training and test data in this competition are drawn from this dataset, to avoid leakage in validation, I removed all of the duplicate images and images that have the same StudyID with these duplicates.
+In order to reduce noise, we manually removed them from the dataset.
+And since both training and test data in this competition are drawn from this dataset, to avoid leakage in validation, we removed all of the duplicate images and images that have the same StudyID with these duplicates.

 **Making pseudo labels**
 - Label images with `none_probability > 0.6` as none class images